Still Reeling From A Mass Shooting, Thousand Oaks Residents Evacuate In The Face Of Horrific Fire

 The wildfires have sped through Ventura County, displacing not only residents but people staying in hotels, including FBI agents in town to investigate the mass shooting.

 One person said that the only way to process the onslaught of disaster is to set emotions aside until you can deal with them.
 “Because it’s an emergency, you have to suck it up and do what you can, and you put your emotions on a shelf a little bit to process later,” said pastor Lonnie Schrader.
 “I don’t know what in the world is going on.”

-On the other hand, Pastor Shawn Thorton has found solace in turning to others and advises others to do the same.
+On the other hand, Pastor Shawn Thorton has found solace in turning to others, and advises people to do the same.
 “Don’t get trapped in isolation,” he said.
-“Talk to a friend, talk to a neighbor, scream to the sky, whatever you need to do….
-This feeling is very real but it won’t always be here.”
+“Talk to a friend, talk to a neighbor, scream to the sky, whatever you need to do… This feeling is very real but it won’t always be here.”

 Stunning photo by Curt Morgan of #firefighting efforts in #ThousandOaks earlier today.
 Our thoughts are with everyone affected by the fires in California. pic.twitter.com/eec3WceCS8